rocky/python-control-flow/README.rst

 Specifically:

 * Creates basic blocks from Python bytecode.
-* Creates control-flow graph from the basic blocks.
+* Creates a control-flow graph from the basic blocks.
 * Creates dominator trees and dominator regions for the control flow.
 * Graphs via `dot <https://graphviz.org/>`_ the control-flow graph and dominator tree.